Language selection

 Adjustment requests

-10. An adjustment request is the process through which an importer makes a correction to the declaration under section 32.2 of the Act or applies for a refund of duties under section 74 of the Act.
+10. An adjustment request is the process through which an importer makes a correction to a declaration under section 32.2 of the Act, or applies for a refund of duties under section 74 of the Act.
+For more information on the submission of adjustment requests, refer to Memorandum D17-2-1: Adjusting Commercial Accounting Declarations.

-11. Section 32.2 of the Act places the responsibility on the importer to make a correction to the declaration of origin, tariff classification or value for duty when the importer has reason to believe that the declaration is incorrect.
+11. Section 32.2 of the Act places the responsibility on the importer to make a correction to the declaration of origin, tariff classification or value for duty when they have reason to believe that the declaration is incorrect.
 This obligation applies to an adjustment request that would result in either an amount payable to the CBSA or would be revenue neutral.

 12. Corrections are to be made as adjustment requests under the following legislative authorities:

-13. Subsection 32.2(6) of the Act obligates importers, in cases of diversions of goods, to treat a failure to comply with a condition imposed under a tariff item or under any regulations made under that Act in respect of a tariff item in that List, as an incorrect tariff classification declaration.
+13. Subsection 32.2(6) of the Act requires importers, in cases where there is diversion of goods, to treat a failure to comply with a condition imposed under a tariff item or under a regulation made under that Act in respect of a tariff item in that List, as an incorrect tariff classification declaration.
 Diversion occurs when the conditions for which an imported good was granted relief of duty are no longer met.
-For more information on diversions, refer to Memorandum D11-8-5, Conditional Relief Tariff Items.
+For more information on diversions, refer to Memorandum D11-8-5: Conditional Relief Tariff Items.

-15. Any amount owing as a result of the correction to the declaration and any interest owing, or that may become owing, on that amount has to be paid, as per paragraph 32.2(2)(b) of the Act.
-Such corrections will be reviewed by an officer and a decision of the amount payable will be sent to the importer of the goods on a Form B2-1, Canada Customs - Detailed Adjustment Statement.
+15. Any amount owing as a result of the corrections made to the declaration, and any interest owing, or that may become owing, on that amount has to be paid as per paragraph 32.2(2)(b) of the Act.
+Such corrections will be reviewed by an officer and a decision regarding the amount payable will be sent to the importer of the goods on Commercial Accounting Declaration (CAD).

-16. When a correction made to the declaration of the tariff classification of goods under section 32.2 of the Act results in a higher rate of duty than originally accounted for, a correction to the declaration of origin of the goods may be made at the same time if it would result in an amount payable to the CBSA or would be revenue neutral.
+16. When a correction made to a declaration of the tariff classification of goods under section 32.2 of the Act results in the assessment of a higher rate of duty than originally accounted for, a correction to the declaration of origin of the goods may be made at the same time if it would result in an amount payable to the CBSA or would be revenue neutral.

 Goods and services tax (GST) at issue

-18. Section 212 of the Excise Tax Act states that the liability to pay duty on imported goods at the time of importation includes a liability to pay the GST on goods that were subject to duty or would have been subject to duty if duties were payable.
+18. Section 212 of the Excise Tax Act states that the liability to pay duty on imported goods at the time of importation includes the liability to pay the GST on goods that are subject to duty or would have been subject to duty if duties were payable.
 This means that duty-free goods may be subject to the GST.

 20. The definition of duties in subsection 2(1) of the Act specifically excludes GST refunds under section 74(1) of the Act.
 Therefore, the exclusion of subsection 32.2(5) of the Act does not apply in situations where the GST has been overpaid on duty-free goods.
 Where goods are duty-free but taxable, importers shall make a correction to the declaration pursuant to section 32.2 of the Act when they have reason to believe that the declaration is incorrect, even where the adjustment request would result in a decrease of the amount of the GST assessed.

-21. Subsection 32.2(5) of the Act does not allow an adjustment request that would result in a refund of duties.
+21. Subsection 32.2(5) of the Act does not allow for the submission of an adjustment request that would result in a refund of duties.

-22. There is no legal obligation to make an application for a refund of duties under section 74 of the Act.
+22. There is no legal obligation submit an application for a refund of duties under section 74 of the Act.
 Section 74 of the Act is the legislative authority under which a person who paid duties on imported goods may submit an adjustment request to an accounting declaration that would result in a refund of duties.
-For more information, refer to Memorandum D6-2-3, Refund of Duties.
+For more information, refer to Memorandum D6-2-3: Refund of Duties.

 23. Where an adjustment request would result in a decrease of the amount of GST assessed, refer to paragraph 20 of this memorandum.

-25. For cases of transfer price adjustments only, an importer can make a correction within 90 days after a transfer price adjustment has been made (e.g. quarterly) or wait until the net total of the transfer price adjustments occurring in a fiscal period is identified.
-As noted in paragraph above, the obligation to make a correction under section 32.2 of the Act applies to an adjustment request that would result in either an amount payable to the CBSA or would be revenue neutral.
-For more information, refer to Memorandum D13-4-5, Transaction value method for related persons.
+25. In the case of transfer price adjustments only, an importer may make a correction to a declaration within 90 days after a transfer price adjustment has been made (e.g., quarterly), or wait until the net total of the transfer price adjustments that have occurred during a fiscal period is identified.
+As noted in the paragraph above, the obligation to make a correction under section 32.2 of the Act applies to adjustment requests that would result in either an amount payable to the CBSA or would be revenue neutral.
+For more information, refer to Memorandum D13-4-5: Transaction Value Method for Related Persons.

 27. As per subsection 32.2(4) of the Act, the obligation to make a correction ends four years after the goods are accounted for under subsection 32(1), (3), or (5) of the Act.